CYBER SALE! ➔

 Bubbles are also near to my heart because they are affordable for SLPs on a budget!
-This post is filled with all the ways you can utilize bubbles in your speech room.
+This post is filled with all the ways you can utilize play-based speech therapy ideas using bubbles.

-Buy them on Amazon.
-If you want containers that are no spill, then here are mini ones (Amazon affiliate link) that hold two ounces of bubbles.
-Or, you can get a bigger container from Fubbles (Amazon affiliate link) that allows you to have multiple wands in the container.
-Walmart and Target are always my local go-tos for finding bubbles.
+If you are OK with pulling out the wand from a bubble container, buy them on Amazon or Target.
+If you want no-spill containers, then here are mini ones that hold two ounces of bubbles.
+Or, you can get a bigger container from Fubbles that allows you to have multiple wands in the container.

 If you are the adventurous DIY SLP, then here is a recipe for how to make GIANT bubbles.
 Here is another recipe for homemade bubbles.
-Did you know that you can also make DIY wands with pipe cleaners (Amazon affiliate link)?
+Did you know that you can also make DIY wands with pipe cleaners?

-It is super esy, and it’s an affordable way to have extra wands on hand for your mixed groups.
+It is super easy, and it’s an affordable way to have extra wands on hand for your mixed groups.

 If you need visual conversation scripts to help show your students how to have a conversation while playing with bubbles, these are pre-made, editable bubble conversation scripts.
 There are three different levels and you can switch out the images to fit your student’s AAC device.
-If you want more info about conversation scripts, check out this blog post
+Conversation scripts can help students expand communication functions and navigate play-based activities with more ease when they have a script to help them when first building language around the activity.

 Using Bubbles in Speech Therapy With Preschool Children

-Bubbles can be used to target so many skills!
-Listed below are some of my favorite ways to utilize bubbles.
+Bubbles can be used to target so many speech and language skills!
+Listed below are some of my favorite ways to utilize bubbles in speech therapy:

 1. Turn-taking and waiting: Students can practice basic social skill requests and comments while playing with the bubbles.

-3. Make your own wands as a cooperative lesson for ? in the group, being flexible and engaging with peers.
+5. Make your own wands as a cooperative lesson to see which wand works the best.

 1. Tape different cards on the wall: Students can say their word or use a carrier phrase with which picture they want to blow the bubbles near.
 Have students try to blow the bubbles above or below the cards.